neondatabase/website/content/docs/ai/ai-google-colab.md

 ## Query your data

-Add and run the following codeblock to perform a vector similarity search.
+Add the following codeblock to perform a vector similarity search.

 ```python
 cursor.execute("SELECT * FROM items ORDER BY embedding <-> '[3,1,2]' LIMIT 3;")